luiswirth/bsc-thesis/src/matter.typ

   difbarys: Vec<MultiForm>,
 }
 ```
-We store the the vertex coordiantes of the cell, the local subsimplex
+We store the the vertex coordinates of the cell, the local subsimplex
-and additionaly store the precomputed constant exterior derivatives of the
+and additionally store the precomputed constant exterior derivatives of the
 barycentric coordinate functions.
 ```rust
 impl<O: SetOrder> WhitneyForm<O> {